Manmatha Nath Mukherjee: Early life

 Manmatha Nath was born in the village of Jagati in Nadia district of undivided Bengal, the son of Unadi Nath Mukherjee.
 Manmatha Nath received his education at the Albert Collegiate School.
-After passing entrance examination joined in the Presidency College, Kolkata and completed M.A.
-He further studied Law in Surendranath Law College (the then Ripon College, Calcutta) and awarded gold medal in Thakur Law Examination.
+After passing entrance examination he joined the Presidency College, Kolkata and completed M.A.
+He further studied Law in Surendranath Law College (then Ripon College, Calcutta) and awarded gold medal in Thakur Law Examination.

 Career

 In 1924 Mukherjee started work as a junior advocate in Calcutta High Court and uplifted as Judge in 1935.
 He became popular for some notable, impartial judgements to solve critical disputes such as Tarakeswar Temple case.
 He also became a Bengali Law Member of the Viceroy's Executive Council, President of the Calcutta Literary Society, Since 1926 and President of the Indian Research Institute.
 After retirement Mukherjee started practice law in Patna High Court and social works, organized anti communal campaign in Bengal.
 He Inaugurated the Mandir building of New Delhi Kali Bari.
 Government of India appointed him as Law Secretary for few days considering the outstanding legal knowledge of Mukherjee.
 He wrote few books on Law.